Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 Lifetimes are pretty much what makes Rust Rust.

-Easy concurrency, straightforward memory allocation, and overall data safety would not be at all possible without lifetimes.
+Easy concurrency, straightforward memory allocation, and overall data safety would not be at all possible without explicit lifetimes.

 But they are also tricky, and this is aimed at helping people understand the concepts and syntax.

 # What are Lifetimes?

-Rust is a unique language in that it deallocates memory on the heap without manually calling `free`, while at the same time having no need for a garbage collector.
+Rust is a unique language in that it deallocates memory on the heap without requiring the writer to call `free`, while at the same time having no need for a garbage collector.
 Rust knows when it's okay to get rid of an object by keeping track of its lifetime.